-Criteria/Questions UN-Habitat SECO MoHUUC & GOPP Governorate & Local Authorities Local Community Other Stakeholders Comments 3) Coherence: the compatibility institution. the compatibility of the project with other interventions in the country, sector or nstitution. other intervention s in the country, se ctor or To what extent is the project coherent in terms of synergies and interlinkages with other interventions funded by SEC0 in the Egypt in areas of land, public finance and local economic development? > SEC0 4.
-Internal coherence: the extent to which the intervention is compatible with other interventions of Swiss development cooperation in the same country and thematic field (consistency, complementarity and synergies). × To what extent are other UN-Habitat interventions, such as GLTN, supporting and adding value to the project? × × SECO 5.
-External coherence: the extent to which the intervention is compatible with interventions of other actors in the country and thematic field (complementarity and synergies) × × × × 4) Effectiveness: Whether the proj recommendation Whether the project is on the right track in terms of achieving its objectives and intended out recommendations that should be followed in order to enhance its opportunities for success? ack in terms of ach lowed in order to e rieving its objective nhance its opportu es and intended out nities for success?
-Whether the project is on the right track in terms of achieving its objectives and intended outcomes in addition to the recommendations that should be followed in order to enhance its opportunities for success? to the What progress has been made towards achieving project's objectives and outcomes?
-Is the project on track compared to what was planned to be achieved in terms of outputs, outcomes and objectives? × × × SEC0 7.
+Criteria/Questions UN-Habitat SECO MoHUUC & Governorate & Local Authorities Local Community Other Stakeholders Comments 3) Coherence: the compatibility institution. r of the project with the compatibility of the project with other interventions in the country, sector or institution. in the country, sec stor or To what extent is the project coherent in terms of synergies and interlinkages with other interventions funded by SEC0 in the Egypt in areas of land, public finance and local economic development? > SECO 4.
+Internal coherence: the extent to which the intervention is compatible with other interventions of Swiss development cooperation in the same country and thematic field (consistency, complementarity and synergies). < To what extent are other UN-Habitat interventions, such as GLTN, supporting and adding value to the project? × × SECO 5.
+External coherence: the extent to which the intervention is compatible with interventions of other actors in the country and thematic field (complementarity and synergies) × × × × 4) Effectiveness: Whether the proj recommendation ect is on the right to s that should be fol Whether the project is on the right track in terms of achieving its objectives and intended out recommendations that should be followed in order to enhance its opportunities for success? ieving its objective ihance its opportun s and intended ou Whether the project is on the right track in terms of achieving its objectives and intended outcomes in addition to the recommendations that should be followed in order to enhance its opportunities for success? o the What progress has been made towards achieving project's objectives and outcomes?
+Is the project on track compared to what was planned to be achieved in terms of outputs, outcomes and objectives? × × × SECO 7.
 The extent to which the intervention achieved or is expected to achieve its intended objectives (outputs and outcomes).
 To what extent are implementation approaches/strategies adequate to achieve the planned results? > > > SECO 6.
 The extent to which approaches/strategies during implementation are adequate to achieve the intended results. < < <

 Criteria/Questions UN-Habitat SECO MoHUUC & GOPP Governorate & Local Authorities Local Community Other Stakeholders Comments To what extent products and services being produced by the project are meeting standards specified in the design documents and contributing to achieving desired outcomes of the project so far? × × × Has the knowledge sharing and communication strategy been effective in raising the profile of the project within the country and among the cooperating partners? × × × To what extent has the project enabled a more active engagement supporting in-country dialogues between civil society, governments and non-state actors; multi-stakeholder processes and local communities? × × × × × To what extent is the Theory of Change still valid, and are the outputs foreseen to still contribute effectively to the desired outcomes and impacts? × × × How has Covid-19 affected the effectiveness and delivery of the project? × × × × × SECO 8.
-The extent to which the intervention achieved or is expected to achieve its intended results related to transversal themes. × × 5) Management: it includes the di challenges vision of roles and responsibilities, co ordination with par tners, re-adjustme it includes the division of roles and responsibilities, coordination with partners, re-adjustments, and dealing with risks and challenges h risks and Has the management and governance structure put in place worked strategically with all key stakeholders and partners in Egypt and the donor to achieve project goals and objectives? × × × Does the project have the right project team with appropriate skill-sets for implementing and achieving the project outcomes in areas of land/urban planning, public finance management and local economic development? × × Was the restructuring effort introduced to the projects' deliverables necessary and useful to the project implementation? × × ×
+The extent to which the intervention achieved or is expected to achieve its intended results related to transversal themes. × × 5) Management: it includes the div challenges rision of roles and responsibilities, co ordination with part ners, re-adjustme it includes the division of roles and responsibilities, coordination with partners, re-adjustments, and dealing with risks and challenges h risks and Has the management and governance structure put in place worked strategically with all key stakeholders and partners in Egypt and the donor to achieve project goals and objectives? × × × Does the project have the right project team with appropriate skill-sets for implementing and achieving the project outcomes in areas of land/urban planning, public finance management and local economic development? × × Was the restructuring effort introduced to the projects' deliverables necessary and useful to the project implementation? × × ×